 Poet Laureate Program

-In partnership with the Whittier Home and City of Amesbury, the Amesbury Cultural Council is pleased to announce the selection of Amesbury's second Poet Laureate, Ellie O'Leary.
+In partnership with the John Greenleaf Whittier Home and City of Amesbury, the Amesbury Cultural Council is pleased to announce the selection of Amesbury's third Poet Laureate, Ellie O'Leary.
 Ellie will serve through January 2024 after the Poet Laureate Support Committee voted to extend her term due to the COVID-19 Pandemic.

 (excerpt from a 2020 Newburyport News article 2020, by Jim Sullivan)